faustic/fauces/doc/dev/virtual_system/README.md

 The virtual system is made of a very simple CPU and an environment.
 Its main goal is to provide an easy to implement architecture where compiler features can be tested before porting them to real architectures.
+Its design principles should be **simplicity** and **flexibility** rather than performance.

 The CPU consists of a few registers and a connection to some memory provided by the environment.
 Both registers and memory can be seen and changed by the